Medtronic-LABS/spice-2.0-android/README.md

 After starting the emulator, you can install your app on it by running your project in Android Studio and selecting the emulator as the deployment target.
 If you want to run apps on a hardware device,[follow the instructions.](https://developer.android.com/studio/run/device)

-### Future Enhancement
-- Provide Bangla Language support for all user roles.

-This is the client-side application for SPICE, designed to help track hypertensive and diabetic patients across a population.
-This repository contains the full android setup for the application.
-Please refer the SPICE webpage using the following URL:

 [SPICE DOCUMENTATION](https://app.gitbook.com/o/RnePNEThd1XTpW5Hf3HB/s/7inBQ0zjo0nwpqK5625P/~/changes/16/deploy/deployment-guide/android)